nbabusundaram/elk/README.md

 		8d591b8a97a7        nbabusundaram/elasticsearch:latest   "/elasticsearch/bin/   17 minutes ago      Up 17 minutes       0.0.0.0:9200->9200/tcp, 0.0.0.0:9300->9300/tcp             nbelasticsearch

 4. Now you supposed to get the running containers id as the response as above.
-Still any error, please mail me nbabu.sundaram@gmail.com , i will happy to help you.
+Still any error, please mail me nbabu.sundaram@gmail.com , i will be happy to help you.

 5. That's all.
 Everything set.
 Open the browser, and type http://localhost:9292.
 Now, you should able see the kibana dashboard.